JereKuusela/valheim-dev/README.md

 	- `event army_eikthyr` starts an event at your position.
 	- `event army_eikthyr 100 -100` starts an event at coordinates 100,-100.
 - `exploremap [x] [z] [radius]` allows revealing only a part of the map.
+- `find` works server side when on servers.
+On single player same as before.
 - `goto [x,z,y]` or ``goto x z y` teleports to the coordinates.
 If y is not given, teleports to the ground level.
 - `goto` teleports to the ground level.
 - `goto [y]` teleports to the altitude (dungeons are at 5000 altitude).